gbgplc/loqate-verify-helmcharts/README.md

 **Windows:**

-If you are using your own custom Persistent Volume Claim (PVC) you need to set the following environment variable:
+If you are using your own custom Persistent Volume Claim (PVC) you first need to set the following environment variable (if not, you can skip straight to the next step):

 ```powershell
 $env:CLAIM_OVERRIDE="<Claim_Name>"